Mapping out the parameter space for photoevaporation and core-powered mass-loss: Discussion

-Our aim here has been to lay the theoretical foundations to assess the role core-powered mass-loss and photoevaporation play in shaping the exoplanet population.
-However, to understand the basics of physics shaping the problem, we have simplified the models.
-For example, for the photoevaporation, we treat it as either an energy-limited outflow modelled with a constant sound speed or recombination limited.
-We also do not attempt to smoothly transition between the two cases nor consider how efficiency evolves with planetary properties.
-Furthermore, we treat core-powered mass loss as an isothermal outflow occurring at the planet's equilibrium temperature.
-This approximation neglects the fact that variations in opacity between the infrared and optical wavelengths can lead to heating of the approximated isothermal region above the nominal equilibrium temperature, which could lead to faster mass-loss rates.
-However, the treatment of core-powered mass-loss in this paper also neglects the energy limit \citep[e.g.][]{Ginzburg2018}, where the cooling luminosity at the radiative-convective boundary is insufficient to resupply gas to $R_p$.
+Additionally, the treatment of core-powered mass-loss in this paper also neglects the energy limit \citep[e.g.][]{Ginzburg2018}, where the cooling luminosity at the radiative-convective boundary is insufficient to resupply gas to $R_p$.
 We also do not model the transition from boil-off/spontaneous mass-loss \citep[e.g.][]{Ikoma2012,OwenWu2016,Ginzburg2016} to core-powered mass-loss and photoevaporation explicitly.
 Realistic radiation-hydrodynamic simulations \citep[e.g.][]{GarciaMunoz2007,MurrayClay2009,Owen2012,Kubyshkina2018a,Kubyshkina2018b}, indicate while the above represents a broad-brush approach to the problem, it neglects many of the details which can change the mass-loss rates by order unity factors.
 In particular, it's worth reiterating that constant efficiency energy-limited photoevaporation is inconsistent with the slope of the radius-gap, while the radiation-hydrodynamic simulations are consistent \citep{VanEylen2018}.

 Furthermore, while we have used our results to sketch various evolutionary histories, identifying the boil-off and core-powered mass-loss dominates early, before switching to photoevaporation in many cases, without evolutionary calculations, it's unclear where different amounts of mass-loss occur.
 Nonetheless, since pure photoevaporation \citep[e.g.][]{Owen2017,Jin2018,Wu2019,OwenAdams2019,Rogers2021,Rogers2023b} and core-powered mass-loss models \citep[e.g.][]{Ginzburg2018,Gupta2019,Gupta2020,Gupta2022} give conceptually similar results for the origin and physical properties of the close-in exoplanet populations, we expect these results to be robust.